City-of-Helsinki/linkedevents/linked-courses-importers.md

 Imports all keywords in YSO into the database, without maintaining the existing hierarchy between the concepts.

+This is scheduled to run `daily` on the instance as data doesn't change that often.

 ## tprek - Location registry **(Required)**

 ### What is it?